-Promotion discrimination (or wrongful failure to promote) is a type of workplace discrimination whereby you are passed over for promotion for an improper reason, or in violation of state or federal law.
-This may give you a claim for damages against the employer.
+Promotion discrimination is a type of workplace discrimination whereby an employee is passed over for promotion for an unlawful reason, such as the person’s:

-Below, our California labor and employment law attorneys address frequently asked questions about the wrongful failure to promote claims and how it may affect your case:
+In this article, our Los Angeles labor and employment law attorneys will address the following key topics regarding wrongful failure to promote claims in California:

 Illegal reasons not to promote you include failure to promote due to your: